How to Return Value if Cell is Blank (12 Ways)

 Inserting Formula to Return Value if Cell is Blank

-Afterward, you will get the sum of Sales for the Items which are not been delivered yet.
+• You will get the sum of Sales for the Items which have not been delivered yet.

 Showing Result if Cell is Blank

-Method-11: Using COUNTIF Function for Summing up the Number of Blank Cells
+Method 11 – Applying the COUNTIF Function to Sum up the Number of Blank Cells

-Here, I will use the COUNTIF function for counting the number of blank cells in the Delivery Date column.
+We will count the number of blank cells in the Delivery Date column.

 Blank Cells within Dataset